top of page

 The DNA of Cities?

-The world is surging towards peak urbanisation.
-By 2080, there will be 10 billion people living in 10,000 cities.
+80%, maybe more, of our global urban population is predicted to be living in cities by 2080.
 Cities matter to our human and planetary future.
 Understanding how they succeed and why they fail is a frontier of discovery.
 There are common factors across many cities: planning, investment, services and leadership.
 But every city is unique and any effort to diagnose or improve city performance needs to address the questions:

 And if we can do that, we may be able to address other imperatives: